Lipkowski/Markdown_test_v2/Exercise.md

 This time I share the things I am proud of:
 * my cat
 * my will to change for better
-* my positive energy and sense of humor :laugh:
+* my positive energy and sense of humor :satisfied:

 Not much, huh?